Buy to let Mortgages uk

 Houses in Multiple Occupation (HMO)

-If you are letting a property to more than two tenants then there is a possibility that the let property will need to be licensed.
+If you are letting a property to more than two tenants then there is a possibility that the let property will need to be licensed as a House in Multiple Occupation (HMO)

 Mandatory HMO licensing began on April 6th 2006.